cm090/gradescope-autograder/README.md

   - It is recommended to read and understand code before assigning a grade
 - A grading tool for every programming language
   - The `autograded` template only supports Java projects
-  - The `manual` template can be modified to check file existance but will not run further tests
+  - The `manual` template can be modified to check file existence but will not run further tests

 ### Folder Structure